heliotropium72/lane_detection/README.md

 ### Discussion: Challenges and improvements

 - Perspective Transform
-The selection of the source points for the perspective tranform is important as the quality of the warped images and therefore polynomial fit is highly sensitive to it.
+The selection of the source points for the perspective transform is important as the quality of the warped images and therefore polynomial fit is highly sensitive to it.
 These points were selected by hand.
 It might be possible to improve the pipeline by barely tweaking these source points.
 E.g. by reducing the vertical extension of the lane, the pipeline becomes more robust on the one hand but the detected lane is shorter on the other hand.

 - Missing stripes